HaMin-Kim/blog/src/content/blog/async-generators.md

 ---
-title: "Async Generators in JavaScript: Taming the Data Flood"
+title: 'Async Generators in JavaScript: Taming the Data Flood'
-description: "A deep dive into using async generators for handling large data streams efficiently"
+description: 'A deep dive into using async generators for handling large data streams efficiently'
 publishedAt: 2024-09-15
-category: "network"
+category: 'network'
-tags: ["javascript", "async", "generators", "streams", "performance"]
+tags: ['javascript', 'async', 'generators', 'streams', 'performance']
 ---

 ## The Data Deluge